-I’m a big believer in the efficacy of investing in low-cost index funds, and a lot of the funds I’ve seen on offer in group RRSP plans leave something to be desired.
-At the same time, that doesn’t necessarily mean you should fully neglect your group RRSP.
+I’m a big believer in the efficacy of investing in low-cost index funds.
+At the same time, I’ve also found myself facing high-fee group RRSP options.
+What is the best way to approach limited options in a group RRSP plan?
 Let’s explore some of the different ways you might approach investing in a group RRSP plan that has high fee fund offerings.

 What are high fees?

-First of all, what do I mean by high fees?
-Honestly, I’d start to weigh my options at anything over .3% or so.
-This might seem extreme, but in my opinion there just isn’t really a good reason to pay fees higher than that.
+First of all, what do I mean by high-fee group RRSP options?
+I may admittedly be a bit extreme here, but I start to balk at anything over .3% or so.
+In my opinion, as an index fund investor, there just isn’t a good reason to pay fees higher than that.

 As an example, this is the US equity index offered in a group RRSP plan.
 It’s a re-branded version of a Blackrock ETF.